JennEYoon/geo-ml/logs/logs-rainforest.md

  * Peter - PlanetLabs Python API
  * Me - how to improve model
  * Sampath colorization, jpeg image quality enhancements?
- * goal 3 movie, which areas to pock for demonstration?
+ * goal 3 movie, which areas to pick for demonstration?
+ * Directed graph idea using geo-location id (lattitude and longitude).